 Is there an intergalactic cantina?

 You’d better believe it, and you’d also better believe that it’s the only spot serving alcohol in Disneyland proper that’s open to the public (as opposed to, say, the members-only Club 33).

-Just like the Savi’s Workshop lightsaber experience, you’ll need to make a day-of reservation for Oga’s Cantina via the website or the app, starting as early as 7am.
+Just like the Savi’s Workshop lightsaber experience, you’ll want to make a reservation for Oga’s Cantina via the website or the app, starting 14 days in advance (and soon 60 days).
 Remember that all members should be present at check-in, and keep your confirmation handy.
 Once in, it’s all gurgling, foaming, bubbling intergalactic cocktails and non-alcoholic concoctions in one of the coolest settings in the park.

 What other food and drink is there?

 The Galaxy’s Edge teams went all out to build an immersive land, and the food is no exception.
 Is that a pork spare rib you’re eating, or some kind of Kaadu?
 Find out inside Docking Bay 7 Food and Cargo, a working starship hangar that’s also home to Tugg’s Grub restaurant, which serves food from all over the galaxy (think: salads, cakes and even some Ithorian garden loaf, a plant-based take on meatloaf.)

 Wander the rest of Black Spire Outpost to find smaller vendors such as the blue-milk stand—you’re just like Luke!—who’ll be hawking eclectic snacks.